puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The private IP address for the instance.
 Must be a valid IPv4 address.

 #####`associate_public_ip_address`
 *Optional* Whether to assign a public interface in a VPC.
-Valid values are ‘true,’ ‘false’.
+Valid values are 'true', 'false'.
 Defaults to 'false'.

 #####`subnet`
 *Optional* The VPC subnet to attach the instance to.
 Accepts the name of the subnet; this is the value of the Name tag for the subnet.
 If you're describing the subnet in Puppet, then this value will be the name of the resource.